alexglach/project_weather_email/README.md

 To run the app locally, clone the repo to your local machine, run 'rake db:migrate', and then start a local Rails server and go to localhost:3000 in your browser of choice.
 Once the page loads, enter your email address and choose a city from the dropdown list.
 You can do this as many times as you want, but only once per email address.

 When you want to send an email to all subscribed users, open up the Rails console and enter "User.send_all_weather_emails".
 This will send an email to each email address with custom content based on the weather at that user's location.
-If you're in a development environment, the email sends will not send an actual email. but instead will display the emails in a new browser tab by using the Letter Opener gem.
+If you're in a development environment, the email sends will not send an actual email, but instead will display the emails in a new browser tab by using the Letter Opener gem.

 # Technical Highlights